Bullying: the basics

 Bullying can be:

-- teasing, saying mean things or calling someone names
+- teasing, saying mean things, threatening someone or calling someone names

 - deliberately ignoring someone or leaving them out of games or activities